-- From the Menu browser, choose Tools > Data Links > Write Data Links; when prompted to Select objects:, select the table, and then press ENTER. - Click the Upload to Source button on the Linking & Extraction panel on the Block & References ribbon tab. - Select the table, right-click, and choose Write Data Links to External Source from the shortcut menu.
+- From the Tools menu, choose Data Links > Write Data Links; when prompted to Select objects:, select the table, and then press ENTER. - Select the table, right-click, and choose Write Data Links to External Source from the shortcut menu.

 Combining Extracted and Linked Data